TabithaSW/Data_Forge_Fusion/README.md

 # Additions/Changes 12/4:
 - User receives auto-generated preview of raw data in table format prior to conversion for both selected file data and query data.
 - User can request to preview raw file content without any conversion, limit of 1000 rows.
+- Data summary available of rows, columns, nulls, or missing data avilable when selecting file preview.

 # Additions/Changes 11/30:
 - User can connect to Teradata and save the file in CSV Format!